Iron removal filter

 All system components covered.
 Replacement, not repair-by-letter.

-One-year AMC included
+One-year AMC

 Where it goes